dschaefer/wascana/README.md

 The common them is to provide a one stop shop and a single point of install that includes both the CDT extensions, but also the toolchains as well, everything needed to build applications for those platforms.

+Wascana supports the three major platforms as hosts: Windows, Mac, and Linux.
+To simplify the build environment, MSYS is used as a shell environment for make on Windows.